Toyota Crown Majesta: Fourth generation (S180; 2004)

 The fourth-generation Crown Majesta was introduced on 6 July 2004.
 In August 2006, the Celsior was no longer offered in Japan, due to the introduction of the Lexus brand there.
 The Crown Majesta replaced the Celsior, despite objections from Japanese customers.
 It introduced the first Vehicle Dynamics Integrated Management (VDIM) integrated vehicle handling and software control system and radar adaptive cruise control with low-speed tracking function.
 The engine was upgraded to the 4.3 L 3UZ-FE V8 unit, shared with the US-spec LS 430.
 The transmission was upgraded to a 6-speed automatic unit, the four-wheel drive system was improved, and air suspension was introduced.
 Intelligent adaptive front lighting and rear curtain airbags were added to improve safety.
 Enhancements were made to the interior of the vehicle, including a rear-view camera and parking assistance technology.

-A supercharger option was also offered, allowing the engine to produce 253 kW.
+Toyota Modellista International also offered a semi-factory supercharger installation (only on two-wheel drive models).
+This included suspension revisions, a reinforced automatic transmission, a different muffler, and special badging.
+The supercharger increased the car's maximum power to 340 PS.

 In July 2004, the Crown Majesta introduced both a lane keeping assist and a radar pre-collision system with a single camera to improve the accuracy of collision forecast and warning and control levels.

 For 2006, G-Book was added to the list of standard features, along with a rear-view camera.
 A departure from previous models, the two-tone paint scheme was removed to target a younger audience.

-Hongqi HQ300/HQ430

-In China, this generation of the Crown Majesta was rebadged and had been sold as the Hongqi HQ300/HQ430 from 2006 to 2010, using the same engines as the Crown.